C0PEP0D/sheld0n/doc/00-advance-simulation-setup.md

 ```

-Contrary to the `stateTemporalDerivative` function, these functions affect all the particles of this type in the simulation (their number defined by the parameter `Number`).
+Contrary to the `stateTemporalDerivative` function,
+these functions affect all the particles of this type in the simulation (their number defined by the parameter `Number`).
 Therefore, one must iterate over the number of particles to initialize or post process each particle.

-Currently the function `init` sets the particle position randomly within a box of center `BoxCenter` and size `BoxSize` and the `post` function extracts the position of each particle and computes the average position of all particles.
+Currently the function `init` sets the particle position randomly within a box of center `BoxCenter` and size `BoxSize`.
+The `post` function extracts the position of each particle and computes the average position of all particles.

 ## Choosing the type of particle